-- a) The proposed use is Sui Generis but exhibits characteristics of traditional B1, B2 or B8 employment uses (Note 2); or - b) The proposed use provides new high-skilled jobs such as those associated with knowledge-based service and technology industries.
+- a) i.
+The proposed use is Sui Generis but exhibits characteristics of traditional B1, B2 or B8 employment uses (Note 2); or - ii.
+The proposed use provides new high-skilled jobs such as those associated with knowledge-based service and technology industries. - iii.
+The applicant can demonstrate in exceptional circumstances that a key existing employment site has no reasonable prospect of remaining in employment use.

-New employment allocations made under Policy EM3 of the Cheltenham Local Plan and new strategic employment allocations made as part of the Gloucester, Cheltenham and Tewkesbury Joint Core Strategy, namely, Land at West Cheltenham and Land at North West Cheltenham, will also be safeguarded by Policy EM1 on completion of development.
+New employment allocations made under Policy EM3 of the Cheltenham Local Plan and new The sites identified for new employment development together with new strategic employment allocations made as part of the Gloucester, Cheltenham and Tewkesbury Joint Core Strategy, namely, Land at West Cheltenham and Land at North West Cheltenham, will also be safeguarded in accordance with the above criteria on completion of development. by Policy EM1 on completion of development.